 What if your actor gets cold feet on the day you are scheduled to shoot the nude scene and decides to back out?

 If a performer gets cold feet and decides not to do the scene, they have the right to do so.
 But the producer also has the right to hire a body double to replace the performer for that scene.
 That body double must sign a nudity rider and perform the scene exactly as outlined in the rider.
-But if a performer gets cold feet AFTER the scene has been shot, they don’t have a right to keep the footage from being used.
+But if a performer gets cold feet after the scene has been shot, they don’t have a right to keep the footage from being used.

 One last note: producer discretion is advised.
 As every filmmaker is different, so is every film project.
-It is highly advisable that producers go over everything regarding their film (nudity specifically) with their SAG-AFTRA Business Representative in great detail.
+It’s highly advisable that producers go over everything regarding their film (nudity specifically) with their SAG-AFTRA Business Representative in great detail.
 They are the keepers of the contract and pretty much the law of the land as it pertains to the signatory process.
 SAGindie does not oversee, enforce, interpret or make assumptions on those contracts.